All articles

 3. Customer taps card.
 Stripe fires payment_intent.succeeded webhook.

-6. UI polling sees the flip → invalidates the page → deposit appears.
+6. UI polling sees the flip → invalidates the page → the new balance shows.

 Refunds

-Important caveat for v1: JT doesn’t currently push the refund to Stripe automatically from the deposit-refund flow.
-You also need to refund the charge in your Stripe dashboard manually.
-(Auto-Stripe-refund from the deposit-refund button is on the polish list.)
+Important caveat: JT doesn’t push the refund to Stripe automatically — you also need to refund the charge in your Stripe dashboard manually.

 See also